panzerama/Monkey.INF/ActOne/SceneTwo.md

     Our duty to your honour.

-HAMLET
+Omelet

     Your loves, as mine to you: farewell.

-    Exeunt all but HAMLET
+    Exeunt all but Omelet
     My father's spirit in arms! all is not well;
     I doubt some foul play: would the night were come!
     Till then sit still, my soul: foul deeds will rise,